Leticia Siciliani: Acting career

 Siciliani began her acting career in 2014, in the Pol-Ka series Mis amigos de siempre with the character of "Sol", a soccer player.
 In real life, Siciliani was a member of the Excursionistas Club.

 In the same year, she made her debut in theater with the play Amnesia.

 In 2015, she made the leap to fame after playing Nieves in the series Esperanza mía participating in the soundtrack and the theatrical version.
 This role gave her a Martín Fierro prize in the revelation category.

 In 2016, she made her film debut the film El hilo rojo starring China Suárez, Benjamin Vicuña and Guillermina Valdez.

 She currently takes part in the Argentine reality show Masterchef Celebrity.

 Personal life

 She is the younger sister of the actress Griselda Siciliani.

 She lived with her partner Delfina Martínez, whom she met playing football.
 Siciliani proposed to her in 2017.
-They aren't together anymore.
+They are not together anymore.